-A good hire is a reflection of an effective recruitment process.
+A good hire is a reflection of an effective recruitment process and Reference checking is a crucial step in the hiring journey.

 In our most recent study (The Recruitment Risk Index: Canadian Industry Perspective) we surveyed more than 1000 job-seeking Canadians and 100 HR professionals, and uncovered a lack of consistency in the way reference checks are being conducted.